 Consults can sometimes be frustrating (e.g., take time, not sure where to send them, etc.).
-A suggestion to facilitate timely transmission and receipt of these consult forms is to relay these through departmental assistants.
+Remember to copy departmental assistants, department chairs, and Jackie Benson, to facilitate timely transmission and receipt of these consult forms.
 These individuals are often better-informed of who the individual chairs of the various department curricular committees are.
-Moreover, they can often better track materials to ensure that materials are returned back in the 10-day period advised at the top of the consult forms.
-Please be respectful of this 10-day deadline, and do not submit incomplete packages of materials to the Senate Curriculum Committee that do not include all consults.
+Moreover, they can often better track materials to ensure that materials are returned in the 15-day period indicated at the top of the consult forms.
+Please ensure that you leave sufficient time before the curriculum deadline to ensure that the package is complete, including consult forms.
+Do not submit incomplete packages of materials to the Senate Curriculum Committee (i.e., include all consults received in the 15-day period).
+If a consult form has been sent out, but is not received in the 15-day period, the Senate Curriculum Committee may grant an extension to the consulted department or proceed to review the package in the absence of the consult form.